Astrian/tglambot/readme.md

   },
   url: {
     domain: 'https://helper.example.com', // MUST USE HTTPS, don't left slash at the end of it.
-    path: '/helloworld' // Start with slash，Telegram recommends use a long random strings to keep your bot save.
+    path: '/helloworld' // Start with slash，Telegram recommends use a long random strings to keep your bot safe.
   }
 };
 ```